tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 The reader is assumed to be familiar with the vocabulary and concepts defined in RFC 9334 and RFC 9261.

+"Remote attestation credentials", or "attestation credentials", is used to refer to both attestation evidence and attestation results, when no distinction needs to be made between them.

 # cmw_attestation Extension

 It introduces a new TLS extension, cmw_attestation, which enables the inclusion of attestation information directly in the Certificate message.
 This approach eliminates the need for real-time certificate issuance from a Certificate Authority (CA) and minimizes handshake delays.
 Typically, CAs require several seconds to minutes to issue a certificate due to verification steps such as validating subject identity, signing the certificate, and distributing it.
 These delays introduce latency into the TLS handshake, making real-time certificate generation impractical.
 The cmw_attestation extension circumvents this issue by embedding attestation data within the Certificate message itself, removing reliance on external certificate issuance processes.

 The `cmw_attestation` extension is defined to be included only in the Certificate message during the Exported Authenticator-based post-handshake authentication.
-This ensures that attestation evidence is conveyed within the Certificate message without requiring modifications to the X.509 certificate structure.
+This ensures that attestation credentials is conveyed within the Certificate message without requiring modifications to the X.509 certificate structure.

 ~~~ aasvg
 struct {